JChinneck/InfeasibleLPs/README.md

 *Gurobi 9.5.1 IIS*: 1194 constraints, 788 bounds.
 9.17 seconds.

-## Set 5: Other respositories on the Web
+## Set 5: Other Repositories of Infeasible LPs on the Web

 Pointers from Marc Pfetsch, TU Darmstadt.